-GCSE Fine Art will introduce you to a variety of materials and processes in Year 10 including painting, sculpture, textiles, ceramics, digital imagery and mixed media work.
-The Year 11 project is more open allowing you to develop work and specialise in an area of your choice.
-All GCSE Fine Art courses provide an ideal foundation for A level, further study, and access to the Art and Design industry.
+GCSE Art and Design will introduce you to a variety of materials and processes in Year 10 including painting and drawing, textiles, photography, sculpture, ceramics and mixed media work.
+The Fine Art specialism allows you the freedom to explore different media over the 2 year course, leading to the Year 11 project where you can focus on a specific area of your choice.
+The GCSE Art course provides an ideal foundation for A level, further study, and access to the Art and Design industry.
+We have had students progress to become everything from architects to filmmakers and fashion designers to wildlife illustrators.